jakedarc/vscode-case-sensitive-add-next/README.md

 # select-next-better README

 This extension replaces the keybinding for "Add Next Occurrence" with a similar command that is always case-sensitive.
+It's pretty quick and dirty; I just needed to write something to do this to keep myself sane working with Code.

 ## Features